dalabdgw/Piano-Education-Application/README.md

                 <br>
                 <br>
                 <h4> Code - Pitch chart </h4>
                 <p>The x-axis represents the scale, and the y-axis represents the pitch of the scale.
 It is a chart that analyzes and shows the pitch of scales appearing in sound data.
-The analysis information can be viewed by enlarging the desired part through drag, and the analysis chart can be stored as an image.</p>
+The analysis information can be viewed by enlarging the desired part through drag, and the analysis chart can be stored as an image.
+For example, the pitch of "D₄" is about 400, while that of "G₅" is close to 800.</p>
                 <hr>
             </div>
         </div>